pymaitre/Densitometry/docs/source/setting_total_ROI_analyses.rst

 Setting: Total ROI analyses
 ============================

-After having followed the instructions described in :doc:`installation_procedure`, it comes a brief description of how files should be organized and how to run the code used to extract the densitometric information.
+After having followed the instructions described in :doc:`installation_procedure <source/installation_procedure>`, it comes a brief description of how files should be organized and how to run the code used to extract the densitometric information.
-For specific ROI delimeters, follow :doc:`setting_ROI_analyses` guide.
+For specific ROI delimeters, follow :doc:`setting_ROI_analyses <source/setting_ROI_analyses>` guide.

 File organization
 ---------------------